lucianogrippa/SpringMvcRestApiDemo/README.md

 ## Description

-The main goal of project is create a basic rest API service in Java Spring webmvc Framework that can be used in environments builded on java application servers (jboss wildfly 19.1.0.Final) and databases server (Mysql 5.7).<br />
+The main goal of project is to create a basic REST API SERVICE with Java Spring Webmvc Framework which can be deployed on Java application servers (jboss wildfly 19.1.0.Final) and database servers (Mysql 5.7).<br />

-The project include:
+The project includes:

-- Spring Webmvc
+- Spring Webmvc.
-- Secure api request with jwt token in Authorizzazion header (Spring Security)
+- Secure api request with jwt token in Authorizzazion header (Spring Security).
-- data persistance with hibernate (Spring jpa and Hibernate)
+- Data persistance with hibernate (Spring jpa and Hibernate).
-- swagger for api documentation
-- Exception handling and error custom output
+- Exception handling and customized error output.
-- docker containers for simulate enviorment
+- Docker containers to simulate the application server and the database server.

 ### Environment